Shape

 [WARNING] Using run-all with plan is currently broken for certain use cases.
 If you have a stack of Terragrunt modules with dependencies between them—either via dependency blocks or terraform_remote_state data sources—and you’ve never deployed them, then run-all plan will fail as it will not be possible to resolve the dependency blocks or terraform_remote_state data sources!
 Please see here for more information.

-[NOTE] Using run-all with apply or destroy silently adds the -auto-approve flag to the command line arguments passed to Terraform due to issues with shared stdin making individual approvals impossible.
+[NOTE] Using run-all with apply or destroy silently adds the -auto-approve flag to the command line arguments passed to OpenTofu/Terraform due to issues with shared stdin making individual approvals impossible.
 Please see here for more information

 plan-all (DEPRECATED: use run-all)